Cimetrix Corporate Governance

 Mr. Trippel earned a bachelor’s degree in Industrial Engineering from Purdue University and has completed executive development programs at Harvard University, Duke University, University of Chicago, IMD in Switzerland and IESE in Spain.

-Dave Faulkner: Executive Vice President, Sales and Marketing
+Dave Faulkner: Executive Vice President, Sales and Account Management

 Communication Between Shareholders and the Board of Directors